MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 > The definition of hidden states ($$x$$), parameters ($$\theta$$ and $$\phi$$), hyperparameters ($$\sigma$$ and $$\alpha$$) and inputs ($$u$$), as well as their role in the model, are given [here]({{ site.baseurl }}/wiki/Structure-of-VBA's-generative-model).

-Note that, except the `in` entry of evolution/observation functions, all other i/o variables should be **column vectors**.
+Note that, except the `in` entry of evolution/observation functions (which can be anything), all other i/o variables should be **column vectors**.
 And the dimension of these vectors should correspond to those given in the `dim` structure (see below)!

 # Step 2 : Setting model inversion options